 There are a wide variety of Powered Pallet trucks designed for loading and unloading in many areas.
 Available with or without rear platform for operator to stand on and varying Heights also including stacker and rider stacker models.

-Rough terrain telescopic lift trucks provide greater ground clearance then a standard lift truck and are used on uneven ground.
+Rough terrain telescopic lift trucks provide greater ground clearance than a standard lift truck and are used on uneven ground.
 They are commonly used in land-based and the construction industry.

 Rough terrain masted forklifts are ideal for outdoor work, in areas with rough, undulating terrain.
 They have inflatable tyres with thick treads, allowing stability on uneven ground, as well as a powerful engine.
 They offer good manoeuvrability, making them robust and durable.